-California's Newsom says gender must be apart of national gun debate
+California's Newsom says gender must be a part of national gun debate

 CLICK HERE TO GET THE FOX NEWS APP

 On Monday, California Democratic Assemblyman Marc Levine of San Rafael, reintroduced a measure that would impose a $25 tax on the sale of handguns and semi-automatic rifles beginning in January, citing recent “gun terror” in the country.
-Newson said he’d consider backing the proposal.
+Newsom said he’d consider backing the proposal.